pnkjsyngh/MLProjects/README.md

 #### Skills gained
 - Covers Descriptive Statistics, Inferential Statistics and Probability Distributions
-- Demonstrates effectiive use of NumPy, Pandas and Seaborn libraries to generate custom visualizations which captures the essence of the dataset and easily delivers the key message.
+- Demonstrates effective use of NumPy, Pandas and Seaborn libraries to generate custom visualizations which captures the essence of the dataset and delivers the key message.